michael-mehr/godot-study-s2025/README.md

 ## 🎯 Overview

-A 3D Action-Adventure game inspired by dungeon crawlers
+A 3D Action-Adventure game inspired by dungeon crawlers and ARPGs

 Play as a knight traversing levels to get to the goal, while battling enemies, navigating mazes, and solving puzzles.